EnderCommunity/Universal-Accounts-System/README.md

 > Service login prompt (trusted/untrusted device):
 >
 > 1. User will be promted to continue to the website (button must say "Continue as {PP}{username}"), or sign out and sign in with another account
 >
+> Settings change confirmation prompt (trusted device):
+>
+> 1. User will be asked to authenticate their device
+>
+> Settings change confirmation prompt (untrusted device):
+>
+> 1. User will be asked to enter their password
+>
 > The password reset process:
 >